A. If a person is charged with the commission of a crime or any offense defined in Title 18.2 and

-2. A nolle prosequi is taken or the charge is otherwise dismissed, including dismissal by accord and satisfaction pursuant to § 19.2-151, he may file a petition setting forth the relevant facts and requesting expungement of the police records and the court records relating to the charge.
+2. If a nolle prosequi is taken or the charge is otherwise dismissed, including dismissal by accord and satisfaction pursuant to § 19.2-151, he may file a petition setting forth the relevant facts and requesting expungement of the police records and the court records relating to the charge.

-B. If any person whose name or other identification has been used without his consent or authorization by another person who has been charged or arrested using such name or identification, he may file a petition with the court disposing of the charge for relief pursuant to this section.
-Such person shall not be required to pay any fees for the filing of a petition under this subsection.
-A petition filed under this subsection shall include one complete set of the petitioner’s fingerprints obtained from a law-enforcement agency.
+B. If any person whose name or other identification has been used without his consent or authorization by another person who has been charged or arrested using such name or identification files a petition with the court disposing of the relief charge pursuant to this section, such a person shall not be required to pay any fees for the filing of a petition under this subsection.
+A petition filed under this subsection shall include one complete set of the petitioner’s fingerprints obtained from a law enforcement agency.

-D. A copy of the petition shall be served on the attorney for the Commonwealth of the city or county in which the petition is filed.
+D. A copy of the petition shall be served on the attorney for the Commonwealth of the city or county where the petition is filed.
 The attorney for the Commonwealth may file an objection or answer to the petition within 21 days after it is served on him.

-E. The petitioner shall obtain from a law-enforcement agency one complete set of the petitioner’s fingerprints and shall provide that agency with a copy of the petition for expungement.
-The law-enforcement agency shall submit the set of fingerprints to the Central Criminal Records Exchange (CCRE) with a copy of the petition for expungement attached.
-The CCRE shall forward under seal to the court a copy of the petitioner’s criminal history, a copy of the source documents that resulted in the CCRE entry that the petitioner wishes to expunge, and the set of fingerprints.
+E. The petitioner shall obtain one complete set of the petitioner’s fingerprints from a law enforcement agency and shall provide that agency with a copy of the petition for expungement.
+The law enforcement agency shall submit the set of fingerprints to the Central Criminal Records Exchange (CCRE) with a copy of the petition for expungement attached.
+The CCRE shall forward under seal to the court a copy of the petitioner’s criminal history, a copy of the source documents that resulted in the CCRE entry that the petitioner wishes to expunge, and a set of fingerprints.
 Upon completion of the hearing, the court shall return the fingerprint card to the petitioner.

 F. After receiving the criminal history record information from the CCRE, the court shall conduct a hearing on the petition.
-If the court finds that the continued existence and possible dissemination of information relating to the arrest of the petitioner causes or may cause circumstances which constitute a manifest injustice to the petitioner, it shall enter an order requiring the expungement of the police and court records, including electronic records, relating to the charge.
-Otherwise, it shall deny the petition.
-However, if the petitioner has no prior criminal record and the arrest was for a misdemeanor violation, the petitioner shall be entitled, in the absence of good cause shown to the contrary by the Commonwealth, to expungement of the police and court records relating to the charge, and the court shall enter an order of expungement.
+Suppose the court finds that the continued existence and possible dissemination of information relating to the arrest of the petitioner cause or may cause circumstances that constitute a manifest injustice to the petitioner.
+In that case, it shall enter an order requiring the expungement of the police and court records, including electronic records, relating to the charge.
+Otherwise, it will deny the petition.
+However, suppose the petitioner has no prior criminal record, and the arrest was for a misdemeanor violation.
+In that case, the petitioner shall be entitled, in the absence of good cause shown to the contrary by the Commonwealth, to expungement of the police and court records relating to the charge, and the court shall enter an order of expungement.